bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 also be used to allow the AS and RC to continue negotiating the parameters of the [original grant request](#request).

-To enable this ongoing negotiation, the AS returns a `continue` element [in the response](#response-continue) that contains information the RC needs to continue this process with another request, including a URI to access as well as an optional access token to use during the continued requests.
+To enable this ongoing negotiation, the AS returns a `continue` field [in the response](#response-continue) that contains information the RC needs to continue this process with another request, including a URI to access as well as an optional access token to use during the continued requests.